qwertie/ecsharp/lllpg/9-advanced-techniques.md

 Tree parsing
 ------------

+TODO: review.
+I suspect some of this section is out of date.

 In virtually all programming languages, it is possible to insert an intermediate stage between the lexer and parser that groups parentheses, square brackets and curly braces together, to produce a "token tree".
 The way I've been doing it is to write a normal lexer that translates code like `{ w = (x + y) * z >> (-1); }` into a sequence of token objects

     {  w  =  (  x  +  y  )  *  z  >>  (  -  1  )  ;  }